Linaro/benchmark_harness/README.md

 The controller will then get the benchmark and compiler, build the sources, run as many times and as many combination of flags  as necessary and bundle the results into a directory, which will then be copied into a safe place (TBD).

+## Install & Try

+To install:

+ 1. Clone this repository
+ 2. Install requirements: python3 -m pip install -r requirements.txt
+ 3. Run the harness: python3 benchmark_controller.py -i 5 --benchmark_root=. lulesh aarch64 gcc
+ 4. Collect the results: cat ./lulesh_gcc__aarch64_/results/*

+The file with .out will have an aggregation of the 5 results into a yaml format.

+The file with .err will have an aggregation of the 5 perf results into a yaml format.

 ## Usage

 Assuming the modules exist, the four mandatory command line options are: